-The Olmsted200 exhibit will be on display again in April 17 -28th 2023 at the concourse (tunnel) between the Connecticut Legislative Office Building, (LOB) and the State Capitol.
-Distributed by the the National Association for Olmsted Parks to celebrate of Hartford native, Frederick Law Olmsted, this exhibit was curated by Dr. Caroline Mesrobian Hickman of the University of Maryland in conjunction with the Oak Spring Garden Foundation.
-This excellent exhibit (also available online see https://olmsted200exhibit.com/) summarizes highlights in the history of American landscape architecture, as well as evolution of American municipal, state and national park systems.
+The Olmsted200 exhibit is available for display.
+The exhibit describes the extraordinary historical reach of Frederick Law Olmsted.
+Olmsted200, distributed freely in 2022 by the National Association for Olmsted Parks, was curated by Dr. Caroline Mesrobian Hickman of the University of Maryland in conjunction with the Oak Spring Garden Foundation.
+Also available online: see https://olmsted200exhibit.com/ this exhibit summarizes highlights in the history of American landscape architecture, as well as the emergence of American municipal, state and national park systems.

 The formation of large scale municipal parks, a century ago, can inspires us today to respond to the climate crisis with a new, 21st century parks movement.
 As Frederick Law Olmsted was well aware, urban waterways are a convergence of dynamic ecosystem benefits, which offer essential nature-based solutions that if conserved will be an asset to future generations.